Windows 7 Forums Search

 Sleep Sleep after This is for the computer.
 Set to at least 1 minute after Hard disk and Display is set to turn off.

-Sleep Hibernate after Set to Never.
+Sleep Hibernate after If listed, set to Never.

 Multimedia settings When sharing media Set to Allow the computer to sleep to prevent it from waking up the computer.